awsdocs/iam-user-guide/doc_source/access_policies.md

 ### Identity\-Based Policies<a name="policies_id-based"></a>

-Identity\-based policies are JSON permissions policy documents that you can attach to an identity \(user, group of users, or role\)\.
-These policies control what actions an entity \(user or role\) can perform, on which resources, and under what conditions\.
+Identity\-based policies are JSON permissions policy documents that control what actions an identity \(users, groups of users, and roles\) can perform, on which resources, and under what conditions\.
 Identity\-based policies can be further categorized:
 + **Managed policies** – Standalone identity\-based policies that you can attach to multiple users, groups, and roles in your AWS account\.
-You can use two types of managed policies:
+There are two types of managed policies:
   + **AWS managed policies** – Managed policies that are created and managed by AWS\.
-If you are new to using policies, we recommend that you start by using AWS managed policies\.
   + **Customer managed policies** – Managed policies that you create and manage in your AWS account\.
 Customer managed policies provide more precise control over your policies than AWS managed policies\.
-You can create and edit an IAM policy in the visual editor or by creating the JSON policy document directly\.
-For more information, see [Creating IAM Policies](access_policies_create.md) and [Editing IAM Policies](access_policies_manage-edit.md)\.
-+ **Inline policies** – Policies that you create and manage and that are embedded directly into a single user, group, or role\.
-In most cases, we don't recommend using inline policies\.
++ **Inline policies** – Policies that you add directly to a single user, group, or role\.
+Inline policies maintain a strict one\-to\-one relationship between a policy and an identity\.
+They are deleted when you delete the identity\.

-To learn how to choose between a managed policy or an inline policy, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.
+To learn how to choose between managed and inline policies, see [Choosing Between Managed Policies and Inline Policies](access_policies_managed-vs-inline.md#choosing-managed-or-inline)\.

 ### Resource\-Based Policies<a name="policies_resource-based"></a>